tractr/simple-quake-3-server/README.md

 Then, use variables `SLACK_TOKEN` and  `SLACK_CHANNEL` to setup Slack.

 Don't forget to invite the bot on the channel.

+#### Get notifications on Discord

+First, you have to create a bot on Discord: https://www.writebots.com/discord-bot-token/ Then, use variables `DISCORD_TOKEN` and  `DISCORD_CHANNEL` to setup Discord.

+You must use a text channel.

 #### Other environment variables